-The Natural Resources Institute Postgraduate Society (NRIPS) aims to enrich the academic, social and intellectual interests of its members.
+We are NRIPS, the Natural Resources Institute Postgraduate Society (NRIPS) and our aim is to enrich the academic, social, and intellectual interests of our members.
 Run by postgraduate students for postgraduate students, the society was formally created in February 2015.

-NRIPS is committed to organising monthly social events – from ‘potluck’ dinners, to bowling, ice skating, and movie nights, in addition to celebrating our members’ academic and personal milestones.
-Since its inception, the society has successfully organised and facilitated seasonal gatherings for the whole Institute, including the annual autumn picnic and Christmas party.
+We also organise a range of social events – from ‘potluck’ dinners, to bowling, ice skating, and movie nights, in addition to celebrating our members’ academic and personal milestones.
+Since its inception, the society has successfully organised and facilitated seasonal gatherings for the whole Institute, including the annual Autumn picnic and a Christmas party.

 We look forward to continuing and building on NRIPS activities and events as our community grows.